0ne-zero/goTraceroute/README.md

 ## ✏️ Features

-✅ IPv4 and IPv6 support.
+✅ Supports IPv4 and IPv6.

 ✅ Supports TCP and UDP protcols.